yochaigal/cairn/resources/monsters/chimera.md

 # Chimera

-10 HP, 14 STR, bite and gore (d10, blast)
+10 HP, 14 STR, bite and gore (d10+d10), fire breath (d12, _blast_)

-- Three-headed flying monstrosities, hybrid of lion, goat, and dragon.
+- A three-headed flying aberration.A hybrid of lion, goat, and dragon.
-- The dragon head can breathe fire once a day for d12 blast damage.
+- Created through powerful magic, these creatures are can be bound to a master or roaming free.